code-423n4/2023-12-revolutionprotocol/README.md

 ## Main invariants
 (properties that should NEVER EVER be broken).

+### NontransferableERC20Votes
+- No one should be able to transfer or approve transfer of any tokens.

+- The owner should be able to mint and burn tokens.

 ### Creator payments
 - The TokenEmitter and AuctionHouse should always pay creators in accordance with the creatorRateBps and entropyRateBps.